ai4life-opencalls/oc_2_project_13/README.md

  Two of them were provided by the applicants and one is the **Mouse Neurites dataset**, [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6299076.svg)](https://doi.org/10.5281/zenodo.6299076) part of the [DeepCAD-RT](https://cabooster.github.io/DeepCAD-RT/Datasets/) repository.

 ## HUVEC_IMG and HUVEC_VID datasets
-The dataset used in this project has been provided by researchers at McGill University in the context of AI4Life Open Challenges 2024.

-The dataset consisted of HUVEC cells with GCaMP6s.
-20ms exposure, 20% lamp intensity, stream acquisition with widefield imaging.
+The main dataset used in this project has been provided by researchers at McGill University in the context of AI4Life Open Challenges 2024.
+The dataset consided of HUVEC cells, acquired using a widefield microscope with a 20ms exposure time and 20% lamp intensity.

 The original dataset consisted of three folders, one named "DeepCAD", containing 30 1009x1024x1024 videos, one named "Test Data", containing 30 1009x1024x1024 videos, and one named "NIDDL", containing 163 Low-SNR and 163 High-SNR paired frames.
 Both DeepCAD and NIDDL are made from a combination of 3 different experiments made with the same imaging conditions.

-Please notice that the name of the folders are NOT related to the respective algorithms, but to the experiments that were performed by the applicants.
+Please notice that the name of the folders are NOT related to the respective algorithms, but to preliminary experiments that were performed by the applicants.
 To avoid confusion, we renamed the "DeepCAD" folder to **HUVEC_VID**, and the NIDDL folder to **HUVEC_IMG**.
 The "Test Data" folder was kept as is.

 ### Data Pre-processing

-We used the **HUVEC_IMG** for performing some hyperparameter tuning and testing the codebase, while data from HUVEC_VID and "Test Data" was assigned for main experiments.
+We used the **HUVEC_IMG** for performing hyperparameter tuning and testing the codebase, while data from HUVEC_VID and "Test Data" was assigned for main experiments.
 Additionally, the applicants reported to have previously subtracted the average microscope background and provided a single frame of noise.
 Before proceeding with the experiments, we added back the background noise to retrieve RAW data and ensure consistency between the experiments.

 ## REFINED Dataset
 As detailed in the experiment map in the following section, we discovered that most of the videos we received were affected by an issue during acquisition issue that caused the dynamic range of the images to be overly compressed (e.g., only 4-5 pixel intensities were used to express the signal).
+This problem
 As the applicants couldn't provide corrected data, we agreed to proceed with the available data.
 In particular, we proceeded to manually select videos that were less affected by this issue, resulting in the following **REFINED** dataset, (composed of only images originally from the "TestData" folder):

 ```